Elderberry Antioxidants vs. Free Radicals Demystified

 The more polluted our water, air, food, and lifestyle the more free radicals increasing the need for antioxidants support to win the battle.

-The health effects of the elderberry have been known for over 2388 years.
+The health effects of the elderberry have been known for about 2400 years.